godwintrav/Nonprofit-Compliance-Checker-Microapp/README.md

 The frontend is developed as a Single Page Application (SPA) using Angular.
 It follows a component-based architecture, where UI elements are encapsulated into reusable components.
 Key architectural aspects include:

 *   **Component-Based UI**: The user interface is composed of distinct Angular components (e.g., `search-non-profit`, `history`, `navbar`, `footer`, `compliance-result`, `history-entry`) that manage their own state and rendering.
-*   **Service Layer**: Dedicated Angular services (e.g., `ComplianceCheckerService`) handle business logic, data fetching, and interaction with the backend API, ensuring a clean separation of concerns from the UI components.
+*   **Service Layer**: Dedicated `ComplianceCheckerService` Angular service that handles business logic, data fetching, and interaction with the backend API, ensuring a clean separation of concerns from the UI components.
 *   **Routing**: Angular's routing module manages navigation between different views (e.g., search page, history page) within the single-page application.

 ### Backend Architecture (NestJS)